Wishmaker

 About

 Passion can be lethal.
 Eirian Frost learned that the hard way after one of her childhood tantrums led to her mother’s death.
-Now, she prefers to ride the waves instead of making them, living a quiet life foraging for mushrooms—until a supposed headache potion catapults her and her foul-mouthed best friend, Viryda, into a realm where gods reside in a tree as old as time, and the land is sick with a supernatural blight.
+Now, she prefers to ride the waves instead of making them, content with the quiet country home she shares with her spitfire best friend, Viryda.

-Resolved to stop running and protect the land she’s grown to love, Eirian vows to end the blight.
-The key lies in reclaiming the Prism, a lost artifact that balances the forces of life and death.
-But the Prophet harbors a secret that can wrest from Eirian what little control she has over her magic.
-If there’s a way to master chaos itself, Eirian must find it or risk having her magic do the Prophet’s work for him.
+Moved by the plight of people she’s grown to love, Eirian vows to stop the Prophet and end the blight.
+But allies are retreating, and the Prophet harbors a secret ability that can wrest from Eirian what little control she has over her magic.
+If there’s a way to master chaos incarnate, Eirian must find it or risk having her magic do the Prophet’s work for him.

 Praise for this book